 We found one of these beaches during a trip to Jaco, Playa Esterillos Oeste.
 Esterillos actually consists of three sections: Esterillos Oeste, Centro and Este stretching down the Central Pacific coast with Oeste as the most popular out of the three.
 Though the entire area of Esterillos is fairly big, Esterillos Oeste town is very small and rural and the beach is not very crowded.

-If Jaco isn’t your scene (it’s a big party surfing town) but you still want to visit a beach in the Central Pacific, head over to Playa Esterillos Oeste.
-Here is our guide to visiting this beach.
+If Jaco isn’t your scene (it’s a big party surf town) but you still want to visit a beach in the Central Pacific, head over to Playa Esterillos Oeste.
+Here is our guide to visiting this beach town.

 You can get to Playa Esterillos Oeste by taking the Route 27 highway and Costanera Sur from San Jose, it is about 20 minutes south from Playa Jaco.
 From Liberia, you will want to go on the Interamericana highway then Route 27 and exit at the Jaco/Manuel Antonio exit and continue south from there.
 There is one toll booth for 180 colones.

 The entrance to Playa Esterillos Oeste is on the right hand side and you can’t miss it, there is a huge sign of a mermaid.
 Make sure you turn at Oeste since there is also a Esterillos town and Playa Esterillos Este which is different.